 To have an impetus for life, liberty, and property must be protected for all, not just Americans.
 This is a more level-headed, just, and a moral mode of viewing our foreign policy.
 However, this is not to be said that we ought to pursue wars irrationally or start picking up fights — because no one wants to send their own sons or daughters to put them at risk in harm’s way.
 But what is being said here is that we must ultimately honor our commitments made when we happen to intervene.
 After-all, are we not responsible for the mess we created?

 On a final note, I’d like leave you with a thought experiment

 To blatantly call out the US is wrong, that the US is evil in whatever it does in its foreign ventures is wrong, but not far from the truth – the US isn’t perfect.
-The US, by far, advances liberty and prosperity the most.
-To think otherwise, to assume that there is no peace through projecting strength across the world would be naïve.
-After all, all men aren’t angels.Ultimately, I believe the best cop-out to this argument I've presented is to defer to the Constitution — where wars, actions, and so forth, are legally pursued with an end and goal in sight worthy to be achieved — rather than pursuing extra-legal action if one examines the administrations of President Obama, Bush Jr., Clinton, etc..
+The US though, by far, advances liberty and prosperity the most.
+And any war comes at a huge cost financially, and most important, the cost of precious lives that were supposed to be lived.
+But to think otherwise, to assume that there is no peace through projecting strength across the world would be naïve.
+After all, all men aren’t angels - and that includes us.Ultimately, I believe the best cop-out to this argument I've presented is to defer to the Constitution — where wars, actions, and so forth, are legally pursued with an end and goal in sight worthy to be achieved through Congress.
+Rather than pursuing extra-legal action if one examines the administrations of President Obama, Bush Jr., Clinton, etc, the Supreme Law of the Land, the Constitution, must be obeyed and administered properly, rather than seeing it as a suggestion.
 I welcome all comments, questions, criticisms, and counter-arguments regardless.Content published on the Young Americans for Liberty blog is only representative of the opinions and research of the individual authors.
 It does not necessarily reflect the views, goals, or membership of YAL.